This article was updated on July 25, 2017.

 After a few years, Carol returned to Earth and to the Avengers.
 Her connection with her white hole broken, however, Carol began to lose her Binary powers, and found herself more and more dependent on alcohol to cope.
 Following a glimpse of what her life might have been during the House of M event, Carol decided she had been a second-tier hero for too long and tried to make herself the best of the best.
 In 2012—thirty years after Jim Starlin’s The Death of Captain Marvel, Carol finally took up the title of Captain Marvel herself.

 Where to Start

 There are two great places to start reading Carol’s adventures: Brian Reed’s Ms. Marvel series (2006-2010) or Kelly Sue DeConnick’s two volumes of Captain Marvel (2012-2013, 2014-2015).
-I would suggest starting with Reed since you can then proceed directly into DeConnick’s run, but you could also easily start with DeConnick and work your way back.
+While most people in recent years have been introduced to Carol through DeConnick, I would suggest starting with Reed, since you can then proceed directly into DeConnick’s run.
+But, you can also easily start with DeConnick and then work your way back to Reed later.
 (If you are already a member of the Carol Corps, then you’ve probably already read DeConnick’s run, making Reed’s the obvious next step.)

 Ms. Marvel vol 2 (2006-2010) by Brian Reed and various artists

 I was in love with Brian Reed’s Ms. Marvel from issue #1, which uses Carol’s lunch date with Jessica Drew (Spider-Woman) as a framing sequence to talk about her crappy day fighting Stilt-Man and meeting with a new PR agent.
 The conversation feels organic, and Reed demonstrates very quickly just how well he understands Carol.